-The Trust is a unit investment trust designated Smart Trust, Strategic Growth & Income Trust, Series 3.
-The Sponsor is Hennion & Walsh, Inc. The Trust seeks to provide investors with the possibility of capital appreciation and current dividend income through investment in an unmanaged, diversified portfolio of publicly traded common stock of companies and of closed-end investment companies.
-The Sponsor cannot assure that the Trust will achieve this objective.
+The Trust is a unit investment trust designated Smart Trust, Rising Interest Rates Hedge Trust, Series 2.
+The Sponsor is Hennion & Walsh, Inc. The Trust seeks to provide investors with total return potential in an environment where interest rates are rising, with a high level of current income as a secondary objective.
+The Sponsor cannot assure that the Trust will achieve its objective.
 The minimum purchase is generally 100 Units for individual purchasers and for purchases by certain custodial accounts or Individual Retirement Accounts, self-employed retirement plans, pension funds and other tax-deferred retirement plans (may vary by selling firm).